Dalimil/Find-and-Replace-Browser-Extension/README.md

 TODO: explain the concept of my Context object - performing all dom operations (in particular jQuery functions) with respect to a specific Window and Document objects (such as window.getActiveSelection, window.scroll etc.)

+### Google Analytics
+In order to collect statistics on how users use our extension and how they interact with different UI elements, we are going to implement Google Analytics into our extension.

+Collecting this data will require additional manifest permissions and also requires us to provide a way for the users to be able to opt-out from collecting them.
+This might dissuade a small percentage of potential users from installing the extension in the first place, but I believe this will only be a small percentage.

 ### Testing

 ### Distribution & Marketing